 1. Create a soft referral for yourself.

-"If you have a first-degree connection, reach directly out to them, explaining why you're interested in working for the org[anization] and asking if they can refer you," Srinivasan told Business News Daily.
-"If you see a second-degree connection at the company, click on their profile to figure out how you're connected, and see if there's a mutual connection who might be able to give you a warm intro."
+"If you have a first-degree connection, reach directly out to them, explaining why you're interested in working for the org[anization] and asking if they can refer you," said Srinivasan.
+"If you see a second-degree connection at the company … figure out how you're connected and see if there's a mutual connection who might be able to give you a warm intro."

 According to Srinivasan, many companies have referral programs and offer incentives to employees who refer candidates.
 You may be surprised by how eager your potential connections will be to refer you.

 Handrick stated that the secret to getting a referral is asking for it.
 If someone compliments you on your work or professionalism, kindly ask them if they'd be willing to refer you.